-This course will follow the journey of the Black Church in American society from the beginning of slavery until the start of the Civil Rights Movement.
+This course is an introduction to follow the journey of the Black Church in American society from the beginning of slavery until the start of the Civil Rights Movement.
+It will evaluate key events, leaders, and various social topics.
+2 credits